20 Best Things to Do in Grand Teton National Park

 Distance: 3.7 miles / 6.0 km

-I would go as far to say that the Sacred Rim Trail is the best day hike in the Wind River Range!
+I would go as far as to say that the Sacred Rim Trail is the best day hike in Wyoming’s beautiful Wind River Range!

-It’s easily the best day hike near Pinedale, and it makes for an amazing sunset adventure, which you can read about in my separate post below.
+That being said, Sacred Rim is easily the best day hike near Pinedale, and it makes for an amazing sunset adventure, which you can read about in my separate post.

 Read My Separate Post: Sacred Rim Trail